nilamdeka23/GameOfLife/README.md

 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.

-### How does this game differ?
+### How does this version of the game differ?
 It is not a zero-player game, as the player has more than the freedom of creating an intial configuration as the player may choose to interact with the game board using touch/tap on any evolution stage and thus affect the outcome of the next subsequent evolution.

 ### What are the evolution rules?
-1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
+1. Any live cell with fewer than two live neighbours die, as if caused by underpopulation.
-2. Any live cell with two or three live neighbours lives on to the next generation.
+2. Any live cell with two or three live neighbours live on to see the next generation.
-3. Any live cell with more than three live neighbours dies, as if by overpopulation.
+3. Any live cell with more than three live neighbours die, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.